aphalo/photobiologyPlants/README.md

 also includes data sets on the optical properties of plant organs, photosynthesis and plant pigments, chlorophylls and carotenoids.
 All data are derived from the scientific literature.
-Please, see the help pages for the different data sets for details about the sources used.
+Please, see the help pages for the different data sets for details about the primary sources of the data.

-The data in this package are stored in objects of classes defined in package ‘**photobiology**’ which are mostly backwards compatible with data frames.
+The data in this package are stored in objects of classes defined in package ‘**photobiology**’ which are mostly backwards compatible with data frames but include metadata as attributes.

 This package is part of a suite of R packages for photobiological calculations described at the